 Our selection of replacement cylinder locks will add extra security to your door.
 We supply many recognised brands of Euro cylinders including AGB, Cisa, ERA, Fullex, Mila & Winkhaus.
-Many of the door cylinders that we supply have security features in place able to withstand the common types of attacks, such as anti-snapping, anti-picking, anti-bumping and anti-drilling.
+Many of the door cylinders that we supply have security features in place able to withstand the common types of attacks, such as anti-snap, anti-pick, anti-bump and anti-drill.
 Try and choose the best cylinder that you can afford to minimise the impact of a forced entry to your property.
 For those of you who want to find out the function of a cylinder lock, we have an explanation at the bottom of the page.

 A door cylinder is a form of pin-tumbler lock, usually fitted to UPVC doors and commercial doors.
 The cylinder fits into the door and can even be located underneath the door handle.
 When the key is turned,the pins operate a deadlocking mechanism inside the door.
 The main advantage of a cylinder lock is that can be fitted without interfering with any other bolted hardware and is easily removed by fixing screw.
 The most common type of door cylinder are Euro cylinder locks and Oval cylinder locks.

 Cylinder locks have a certain number of security ‘Pins’.
 You can tell how many pins a cylinder has by looking at the dots along the bottom edge (marked in green on the example photograph below).

 It stands to reason that the higher the quality of the cylinder, the better your door security.
 There has been a lot of discussion and media attention in recent years in regards to the vulnerabilities of low quality cylinders.
 Thieves have developed many different methods to bypass a cylinder including bumping, picking, snapping.
-The need for high-quality, anti-thief cylinders is a growing concern among property owners.
+The need for high-quality anti-snap cylinders is a growing concern among property owners.

 Cylinders which are reinforced and are designed to withstand forced entry, will protect your property far more successfully than a standard entry-level cylinder.